 Have you ever spent more hours than you should putting off something you hate doing?
 We all have.
 The truth is, lack of motivation is an issue that affects everyone, but it can be particularly difficult to deal with in kids.
-Problem is, children’s absence of motivation gets worse with time and can follow them into adulthood.
+The problem is, the absence of motivation in children gets worse with time and can follow them into adulthood.

 It is said that motivation must originate from the heart, and that most of the attempts to motivate kids actually demotivate them.
 While the latter is true, the former has been proven wrong on many occasions.
 Researchers and psychologists such as Carol Dweck have shown that the use of certain words and the adoption of certain practices can help the unmotivated child.

-If you are struggling with an unmotivated child, you know by now that telling him he “needs to work harder” does not increase his motivation.
-However, years of motivation research have resulted in some useful strategies every parent with an unmotivated child needs to know about:
+If you are struggling with unmotivated kids, you know by now that telling them that they “need to work harder” does not increase their motivation.
+However, years of research on motivation have resulted in some useful strategies every parent with an unmotivated child needs to know about:

 We all like doing things we find interesting, and children are no different.
-They will be more motivated when doing things they enjoy.
+They will be more motivated when pursuing activities they enjoy.

-- Observe your child to discover where their interests lie
+- Observe your kids to discover where their interests lie.

-- Show interest in their interests, even if they differ from what you would like them to be interested in
+- Show interest in their interests, even if those enthusiams differ from what you would like them to be interested in.

 2. Remember that success is everyone’s innate desire.

-Children who encounter too much failure can develop learned helplessness, which means that they can learn to perceive themselves as failures.
-In other words, a child may lose their motivation because of a lack of confidence in their ability to achieve specific goals.
-It is this lack of confidence that can drive behavior such as avoidance, stress, “laziness” and a “don’t care” attitude.
+Children who encounter too much failure can develop learned helplessness, which means that they may learn to perceive themselves as failures.
+In other words, children may lose their motivation because of a lack of confidence in their ability to achieve specific goals.
+It is this lack of confidence that can drive behavior such as avoidance, stress, “laziness” and an apathetic attitude.

-- Ensure that your child has opportunities for success.
+- Ensure that your kids have opportunities for success.

-- Help your child view themself as a successful person by talking about their successes.
+- Help your children view themselves as a successful person by talking about their successes.

 - Set reasonable expectations with challenging but achievable tasks.

-- Make sure your child knows exactly what is expected of them.
-For instance, if your unmotivated child often struggles with homework, make it a habit to go over and explain what is expected to do every time they have homework.
+- Make sure your children know exactly what is expected of them.
+For instance, if your unmotivated kids often struggle with homework, make it a habit to go over and explain what is expected every time they have homework.

 3. Provide opportunities to motivate your child.